 ‘Mediation’ takes us from a more spatial, black-boxed approach to separate media (photography, film, television) and separate aspects of the media (production, content, reception) towards a more temporal approach which is often invoked but rarely developed.
 We will ask what it means to study ‘the media’ as a complex process that is simultaneously economic, social, cultural, psychological and technical.

 Working from debates on remediation that are critical of new media teleology (and its links to capital), we will examine the ‘allatonceness’ of the new media landscape, focussing both on its features (blogs, Facebook, Flickr) and on the processes that connect them with each other and with us.
 We will ask what it means to live as a constitutive part of a complex media and technological environment.

-The course examines specific media events such as the launch of the supercollider (big bang machine), the global financial crisis, the world’s first face transplant, the ongoing quest for life on Mars and the emergence of intelligent media.
+The module examines specific media events such as the launch of the supercollider (big bang machine), the global financial crisis, the world’s first face transplant, the ongoing quest for life on Mars and the emergence of intelligent media.
 The point will be to examine the relation between the event and its mediation.
 Would it be more accurate to say that rather than being represented by the media, these events are performed through mediation?
 If events are performative, then how should we respond to them in our critiques?